MindCube Logo MindCube

 Requirements

-• Provide exactly one prediction for each question_id in the test set.
+• Provide exactly one prediction for each id in the test set.

 • Duplicate IDs: Keep last / invalid submission